0xADE1A1DE/Rosita/README.md

 leaking instructions, and applies code modifications to eliminate the leakage.

 For more information, see the [NDSS 2021 paper](https://eprint.iacr.org/2019/1445.pdf) and the [datasets](https://adelaide.figshare.com/projects/Rosita/91580) it describes.
+Our talk on Rosita at Real World Crpyto 2021 is available [here](https://www.youtube.com/watch?v=kO-3Uh7tq60).

 Please use these [scripts and tools](https://adelaide.figshare.com/articles/software/SCRIPTS/13270925) to draw the corresponding figures in our paper.